obiscr/ExcelEditor/README.md

 # Contribution

 Please fork this repository and submit a PR or create an issue for feedback.
-Also join [Slack.](https://observercreator.slack.com/) (**You need to send an email to piercebrands@gmail.com to get an invitation first**)
+Also join [Slack](https://join.slack.com/t/observercreator/shared_invite/zt-14g3dnzkx-FGJM_WgY~vj0bJINTHQSAA).

 > It is worth mentioning that, unlike ExcelReader, ExcelEditor's [Slack](https://observercreator.slack.com/) is only used for problem feedback and so on.
 ExcelEditor is not open source.